 IEEE 802 stakeholders are allowed to provide written comments on LAA specifications, in relation to coexistence between LAA and 802.11 systems, directly to 3GPP RAN/RAN1 or via an IEEE 802 process that gathers the comments together into packages.
 They are encouraged to always do so in a timely manner to ensure any potential issues are considered by 3GPP RAN/RAN1 as early as possible.

-3GPP RAN/RAN1 provide formal responses to all such comments to the author or source of the comments.
+3GPP RAN/RAN1 provides formal responses to all such comments to the author or source of the comments.
 IEEE 802 notes that this mechanism is similar to how IEEE 802 is required to address comments from any stakeholder during its balloting process, whether or not they are IEEE 802 members or participants.
 IEEE 802 would appreciate 3GPP RAN/RAN1 sending IEEE 802 copies of all responses for the benefit of our members, and particularly to avoid unnecessary duplication of comments by IEEE 802 participants.

 This Liaison Statement includes, in the appendix, commentary from IEEE 802 members on all of the responses included in 3GPP RAN1’s Liaison Statement received by IEEE 802 on 7 June 2016 (R1-166040).
 The commentray suggests that some of the comments in IEEE 802’s Liaison Statement to 3GPP RAN1 dated 18 March 2016 (802.19-16-0037-09) have been resolved satisfactorily.
 This represents a great success for the consensus process that started with the 3GPP LAA Workshop back in August 2015.
 However, there are a significant number of important outstanding issues, for which we request 3GPP RAN1 to continue to look for satisfactory compromises with IEEE 802 and other interested stakeholders.

 The existence of these open issues indicates that there is not yet consensus in relation to all aspects of LAA Rel.
 13. It is IEEE 802’s expectation that LAA Rel.
 13 will not be finalized until these issues are resolved by consensus by all stakeholders.
+Note that one possible resolution is consensus that the issue should be resolved in LAA Rel.
+14.

 The following table contains a summary of the status of the twelve comments on LAA Rel.
 13 that were previously liaised by IEEE 802 to 3GPP RAN1.
 The status column is color coded to indicate the level of consensus on each issue.
 Green indicates “consensus” or “resolution”; red indicates “lack of consensus” or “no resolution”; orange indicates “progress towards consensus” or “progress towards resolution”.